Skip to main content

 We have added Postgres data types to Joist only as we've personally needed them; if you use a data type that Joist doesn't support yet, you'll get an error when running joist-codegen, but please just open an issue or PR, and we'll be happy to look in to it.

-Joist batches all INSERTs and UPDATEs within an EntityManager.flush, which results in the best performance, but means that foreign keys might be temporarily invalid (i.e. we've inserted a Book with an author_id before the Author is inserted).
+Joist automatically batches all INSERTs and UPDATEs within an EntityManager.flush, which results in the best performance, but means that foreign keys might be temporarily invalid (i.e. we've inserted a Book with an author_id before the Author is inserted).

-Joist handles this by telling Postgres to temporarily defer foreign key checks until the end of the transaction.
+The cleanest way to handle this, is by telling Postgres to temporarily defer foreign key checks until the end of the transaction.

 To enable this, foreign keys must be created with this syntax: